Papi Kimoto

-Papi Kimoto (born 22 July 1976) is a Congolese former professional footballer who played as a striker, most notably for the Congo DR national team and for SC Lokeren and Standard Liège in the Belgian First Division A.
+Papy Okitankoyi Kimoto (born 22 July 1976) is a DR Congolese football manager and former professional player who played as a striker, most notably for the DR Congo national team and for SC Lokeren and Standard Liège in the Belgian First Division A. He is the current head coach of the DR Congo women's national team.

 Career

 Born in Kinshasa, Kimoto moved to Belgium in 1999, where he played professional football with Sporting Lokeren, Standard Liège and Sint-Truidense V.V.

 After he retired from playing, Kimoto became a football manager with a CAF "A" license.
 Kimoto managed AS Dragons/Bilima and Jeunesse Sportive (Kinshasa) before he was appointed to lead FC Renaissance du Congo in December 2018.